 1 INTRODUCTION

-The ABI on GOES-R will monitor the Western hemisphere in various time intervals and at 0.5, 1, and 2 km spatial resolutions in visible, near-IR, and IR wavelengths.
+The Advanced Baseline Imager (ABI) on GOES-R will monitor the Western hemisphere in various time intervals and at 0.5, 1, and 2 km spatial resolutions in visible, near-IR, and IR wavelengths.
 The ABI has two main scan modes, of which the most likely mode will allow a full disk image every 15 minutes, along with a Continental U.S. (CONUS) image every 5 minutes, and a mesoscale image as often as every 30 seconds (or two locations every one minute).
-CMIP is the ABI tier 1A and Key Performance Parameter (KPP) product for GOES-R. The end products include 16 ABI single-band images for 3 coverage areas plus the multi-band spectral products for each coverage area in NetCDF and McIDAS formats, which will be used as input data by various other algorithms.
+Cloud and Moisture Imagery Product (CMIP) is the ABI tier 1A and Key Performance Parameter (KPP) product for GOES-R. The end products include 16 ABI single-band images for 3 coverage areas plus the multi-band spectral products for each coverage area in NetCDF and McIDAS formats.

 Cloud and Moisture Imagery algorithms produce digital maps of clouds, moisture, and atmospheric windows, through which land and water are observed, from radiances for the visible, near-IR, and IR bands.
 Information will also be provided on the conversion from radiance to reflectance factor (ABI bands 1-6) and radiance to Brightness Temperatures (BT) (ABI bands 7-16).
 Cloud and Moisture Imagery provides input to other algorithms producing other environmental products.